 - A 287 kilovolt line connecting the new substation to the existing Minette Substation; and,

 - A 287 kilovolt line from the new substation to Rio Tinto Alcan.

 For more information, please see the Project Map [PDF, 553 KB].

-One option we are studying is reviving the previously cancelled Terrace to Kitimat Transmission Project (TKTP), which involves building a new 287 kilovolt line on the west side of the Kitimat Valley.
-The TKTP was cancelled as we were able to refurbish the existing line on the east side of the Kitimat Valley.
-These existing line will remain and an additional line will be required.
+One option we're studying is reviving the previously cancelled Terrace to Kitimat Transmission Project (TKTP), which involves building a new 287 kilovolt line on the west side of the Kitimat Valley.
+With this option, the existing line on the east side of the valley will remain.